VOLT

 Starting a run

-From there, VOLT hands execution off to the cluster runtime.
-The workflow is planned, frame work is queued, and progress begins streaming back into the UI.
+The analysis tab inside a trajectory selects a plugin, configures parameters, and launches the run.
+Execution is dispatched to the cluster runtime: the workflow is planned, frame work is queued, and progress streams back into the UI.

-The analysis listing is a history of real executions, not a library of analysis templates.
-Each row tells you which plugin ran, which trajectory it ran against, how far it got, and whether it finished cleanly.
+The analysis listing is a history of executions, not a library of templates.
+Each row reports the plugin, the target trajectory, the progress, and the final state.

 RunningOne or more frames are actively being processed